Tim Sampson: Rugby career

 Sunnybank won the Queensland Premier Rugby title for the first time in 2005.
 That season Sampson won the XXXX Medal for Queensland Premier Rugby player of the year, jointly with his Sunnybank teammate James Sua.
 He captained Sunnybank to their second premiership two years later in 2007.

 Sampson was recruited to the Ballymore Tornadoes for the Australian Rugby Championship in 2007 where he played all eight of the team's matches.
 He retired from playing at the end of that season to take up an assistant coaching position with Sunnybank.

 Coaching career

-Queeensland Premier Rugby
+Queensland Premier Rugby

 After retiring as a player in 2007, Sampson swiftly entered coaching by becoming an Assistant Coach at Sunnybank Rugby Club from 2008-2010.
 During this period, Sampson also travelled to Japan as a coaching consultant for the Kamaishi Seawaves throughout the 2008 and 2009 seasons.

 In 2011, Sampson then joined Easts Rugby Club in the Queensland Premier Rugby competition as an Assistant Coach, winning the Premiership in 2013.
 In 2014 Sampson worked as Assistant Coach for Queensland Country in the National Rugby Championship before being named Head Coach of Easts Tigers in 2015 where they went on to become Minor Premiers before losing to Souths Rugby Club in the Grand Final.